Welcome to the new world of public speaking and presenting.

 – How much do you remember?

-– How did you feel the moment the presenter finished speaking?
+– What did you feel the moment the presenter finished speaking?

 – How did you feel when you returned to your desk or car?

-At mindful presenter we believe that after a typical business presentation most people will forget around 90% of what they heard by the time the get back to their car or desk.
+At Mindful Presenter we believe that after a typical business presentation, many people will forget most of what they heard by the time the get back to their car or desk.

 It’s a whole new world

-The world has changed radically in the last 3 decades:
+The world has changed radically in the last 3 decades alone:

 In many of the biggest, most successful and influential brands in the world, highly creative, intelligent and talented professionals are still: